epccs/RPUpi/WSGIdaemon/README.md

 ## ToDo

-Don't echo the command, but for now, I want to see it.

-Validate the JSON?

 Test on the R-Pi, so far this has only been used on a Ubuntu 18.04 desktop (using an RPUftdi shield).